Special Educational Needs

 Mrs Hayley Hemming (SEND Governor)

-A copy of the Special Educational Needs policy can be found at the bottom of the page and the school’s handbook can be found by clicking here.
+A copy of the Special Educational Needs policy can be found at the bottom of the page and the school’s handbook can be found below.

 All schools and local authorities (LA) are required from September 2014 to review information about services they expect to be available for children with special educational and additional needs (SEND) aged 0-25.
 This is referred to as the local offer.